Sanglorian/orcus/Orcus Monsters - current.md

 > **Languages:** Common
 > **Str:** 14 (+5), **Con:** 16 (+6), **Dex:** 18 (+7)
 > **Int:** 15 (+5), **Wis:** 14 (+5), **Cha:** 12 (+4)
-> **Equipment:** crossbow
 >
 > **Initiative:** +9; **Speed:** 6
 > **Action Points:** 1
 > **AC:** 23; **Fort:** 18, **Ref:** 20, **Will:** 20; **Saving Throws:** +2
 > **HP:** 118, **Staggered:** 59
-> *Sleep When You’re Dead aura 5:* Each time an ally in the aura is staggered or reduced to 0 hit points or below, the ally can make a basic attack.
+> *Sleep When You’re Dead aura 5:* Each time an ally in the aura suffers damage that  causes them to become staggered or be reduced to 0 hit points or below,  the ally may immediately make a basic attack.
 If the ally is at 0 hit points or below, it falls unconscious after making the attack.
 >
 > ‡	**Dagger** (standard, at-will) ● **Weapon**
 > +12 vs AC; 1d8+4 damage.
 > ⤢	**Crossbow** (standard, at-will) ● **Weapon**
 > Ranged 10/20; +12 vs AC; 2d8+6 damage.
-> **Empty The Quirrel** (standard, refresh 6)
+> **Empty The Quiver** (standard, refresh 6)
 > The king of thieves makes a *crossbow* attack.
-If it hits, he makes another *crossbow* attack.
+If it hits, the king makes another *crossbow* attack.
 This continues until the king of thieves misses or has made four *crossbow* attacks.
 > **Intimidating** (counter, at-will)
 > When the king of thieves is hit: The attacker re-rolls their attack roll and takes the lower result.